 The Act on the maintenance, cleaning and clearing of public areas divides responsibilities of the street maintenance between the City and private properties.
-The majority of responsibilities are transferred to the City in large parts of the city (so called total street maintenance responsibility).
+The majority of responsibilities are transferred to the City in large parts of the city ("total street maintenance responsibility").
 In some parts responsibilities are divided traditionally.
-See the map of the area boundaries.

 Properties are responsible for the following: